OctopusDeploy/docs/docs/installation/sql-server-database.md

 ### Database Administration and Maintenance

-For more information about maintaining your Octopus database please read our [database administrators guide](/docs/administration/octopus-database/index.md).
+For more information about maintaining your Octopus database, please read our [database administrators guide](/docs/administration/octopus-database/index.md).